jlisee/cbd/README.md

 TODO
 =====

+ - Use worker IP addresses to identify themselves not hostnames
  - Prune missing workers, and ones that give errors
  - Workers should chose their port automatically
  - Everywhere we use CBD_SERVER we should accept a command line argument